 Letter Press Printing

-The oldest print process is the letter press.
-This consists of a series of letter blocks arranged to form text, or images carved into blocks for imagery.
+The oldest print process is the letterpress.
+This consists of a series of letter blocks arranged to form text or images carved into blocks for imagery.
 Ink is then applied to these block and it is then pressed against the paper.
 This creates a relief image on the paper.
-Many copies can be created by re-inking and pressing against another sheet of paper.
+Many copies can be created by re-inking and pressed against another sheet of paper.

 Although the process of the original letterpress hasn't changed, modern advances allow automatic re-inking and continuous print from spools of paper.